North Wall Car Park Upgrade Project

 I have been parking in and driving past the North Wall Carpark at least weekly for over 40 years.
 It is, and has long been, a place where many people pull in for a quick look at the water while sitting in their car.
 These people are all ages and types from young surfers to the very elderly who cannot get out of the car and all those in between.
 The proposed changes appear to totally prohibit this activity as the water would not be visible while seated in a car in the carpark.
 If this is the case then what can be done to maintain this activity that we have enjoyed for many decades and is very important to many?

-Terry asked almost 4 years agoHi Terry.
+Terry asked about 4 years agoHi Terry.
 Thank you for your question.

 Under the NSW Local Government Act 1993, Council is required, as Crowns Lands Reserve Manager to: Maintain the foreshore area as a transition area between the aquatic and the terrestrial environment, and to protect all functions associated with the foreshore’s role as a transition area, and; to facilitate the ecologically sustainable use of the foreshore, and to mitigate the impact on the foreshore by community use.